osamamohsen/Mvil/README.md

 # Mvil
 Mvil is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
-Mvil primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Glide is also effective for almost any case where you need to fetch, resize, and display a remote image.
+Mvil primary focus is on making scrolling any kind of a list of images as smooth and fast as possible, but Mvil is also effective for almost any case where you need to fetch, resize, and display a remote image.

 Download
 --------
-For detailed instructions and requirements, see Glide's [download and setup docs page][28].

-You can download a jar from GitHub's [releases page][1].

 Or use Gradle: